smurthys/smurthys.github.io/bio.md

 Before joining Western, I was the Executive Director of and a Principal Researcher at The Else Institute.
 Prior to that, I setup and directed the Applied Research group at Wipro Technologies.
 Prior to Wipro, I founded Sunlet Software Systems, in Portland, Oregon, where I created tools for software-engineering activities such as defect management and configuration management.
-Prior to that, I designed international trade-finance sys­tems at Tiger Systems in New York for use at banks such as Citibank, Chase, and Barclays.
+Prior to that, I designed international trade-finance systems at Tiger Systems in New York for use at banks such as Citibank, Chase, and Barclays.

 I have taught graduate and undergraduate courses in data management and software engineering at Oregon Health & Science University and at Oregon Institute of Technology.
 I have published, organized, and chaired international conferences and workshops, and have been an